 This program aims to acquire large coastal zone properties or easement purchases to promote longterm habitat management and high-quality coastal habitat along the Texas coast.
-Selection will be based on environmental data and expert stakeholder input for areas that will provide valuable long-term environmental benefits for the Texas coast.
-Ownership of the acquired land may be held by government or a non-governmental organization depending on the greatest advantage for acquisition, leveraging, and conservation.
-This program conforms to the RESTORE Council's FPL3 Planning Framework by adhering to the priority to restore and conserve habitat, while protecting and conserving coastal, estuarine, and riparian habitats.
+Project selection will be based on environmental data and expert stakeholder input for areas that will provide valuable longterm environmental benefits for the Texas coast.
+Ownership of the acquired land may be held by a government or a non-governmental organization depending on the greatest advantage for acquisition, leveraging, and conservation.
+This program conforms to the RESTORE Council's FPL 3 Planning Framework by adhering to the priority to restore and conserve habitat, while protecting and conserving coastal, estuarine, and riparian habitats.
 This program will also advance the commitments set forth in the 2016 Comprehensive Plan Update by using the best available science for land acquisition, developing a monitoring and data management framework, and defining metrics of success of the land acquisition projects.
-The total cost of this program and the amount of Council Selected Restoration Component funding being requested is \$31.8 million over 4 years.
-The actual cost of individual acquisitions may vary based on property location, size, and willingness of sellers.
-Because of this, the program is scalable and allows for reduction in property size based on funding granted.
-The timeline of this program will also depend on the availability of land and the willingness of sellers.
+The total budget for this program is \$24.3 million over 4 years.
+The actual cost of individual acquisitions will vary based on property location, size, and many other factors.
 Potential partners for this program include The Nature Conservancy (TNC), Texas Parks and Wildlife Department (TPWD), Galveston Bay Foundation (GBF), Coastal Bend Bays Estuary Program (CBBEP), as well as other federal, state and local governments.

 The Texas coast is dynamic and constantly changing via natural processes and human activity.
 The coast supports a wide variety of critical habitat, such as nurseries for fish, birds, oysters, and other wildlife.
 It is also responsible for a large proportion of the Texas economy and population and continues to grow at a higher rate than inland areas.
 This makes the Texas coast vulnerable to many stressors.
 As development continues to increase, the critical habitats and ecosystems are being diminished which adds to the vulnerability of natural and human environments.
 Habitat types that are found along the coast (marshes, flats, seagrasses, prairies, etc.) not only provide valuable resources, they also serve as protection from processes such as sea level rise, hurricanes, and flooding (Ruckelshaus et al., 2016).
 Losing these natural buffers to coastal development increases the exposure of communities to extreme events.
 Conservation of coastal land will protect key areas from expanding development and allow the environment to adjust to long-term changes.
-The funds requested in this program are for acquisition of coastal land and not for land modifications.
-The long-term conservation benefits will also enable the restoration of degraded areas.
-Acquisition of these lands will have indirect benefits that include protection of adjacent estuaries, improved water quality, and enhanced coastal resiliency.
+Acquisition of these lands will also have indirect benefits that include protection of adjacent estuaries, improved water quality, and enhanced coastal resiliency.
+The long-term conservation of land may also help facilitate the future restoration of degraded areas.
+However, funding made available through this program will be utilized for initial acquisition of coastal land and immediate short-term management and maintenance not for land modifications.